SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 ### Claude (by Anthropic)

-- Reccomended for users who want their AI chats to have a creative, unique writing style
+- Recommended for users who want their AI chats to have a creative, unique writing style
 - 4k, 8k, 100k context models available
 - strongst content filter of all APIs (as of June 2023)
 - limited access to most models